mickattapat/mini_workshop/README.md

 # mini_workshop
 mini_workshop
-- go mod <your directory>
+- go mod init <your directory>
 - go mod tidy
-countdown server
+# countdown server
- - go to server and client on your terminal
+ - go to server and client
+ - go run . (your server and client)
+ - let's play :)
+ # download photo
+ - go run . (on your terminal)
+ - let's play :)

+ - thx photo by jsonplaceholder